bnjs/bnjs.github.io/pages/about-me.md

 I grew up in the Boston area.

 My first love was computers.
 I started out on my dad's Apple IIE and later Macintosh.
-Playing [Monkey Island](https://en.wikipedia.org/wiki/The_Secret_of_Monkey_Island) is my fondest childhood memory.
+Playing [Monkey Island](https://en.wikipedia.org/wiki/The_Secret_of_Monkey_Island) is my fondest memory from childhood.
 My dad paid a local cash-strapped comp-sci student to teach me programming in [BASIC](https://en.wikipedia.org/wiki/BASIC) when I was 9.

 My parents took me out of school in the 6th grade and uprooted our family to a rural country town.
 (I wouldn't end up going back to school until college.)
 I was extremely lonely during most of my adolescence.